The Daily Bulletin/Reveille. (College Station, Tex.) 1916-1938, January 10, 1917, Image 1

 Below is the OCR text representation for this newspapers page.
 It is also available as plain text as well as XML.

-THE DAILY BULLETIN
+DAILY BULLETIN

 faculty, and campus residents.

 Vol. II.
 College Station, Texas, Wednesday, January 10, 1917.
-No. 83.
+No, 83.

 In Case Fire Should Break Out.